 Where Should You Get A Dog?

 Once you decide which breed of dog you want, you will need to consider the dog’s age.
-Many people opt to buy a cuddly little puppy instead of an older dog.
-While puppies have not developed any bad habits, it will be up to the new owner to be sure that the puppy becomes housebroken and obedience trained.
+Many people buy a cuddly little puppy instead of an older dog.
+While puppies have not developed any bad habits, it will be up to the new owner to ensure they become housebroken and obedience trained.

 Older dogs are frequently already housebroken and usually have some obedience training.
 They are also more likely to be less hyper and less destructive.
 However, they can have behavioral or health problems that prompt the former owner to give them up.
 Don’t overlook older dogs if you want to choose the right dog breed.

 Do you want to buy a puppy?
-If so, you will need to find a reputable dog breeder with a litter of the breed you are interested in.
+If so, you must find a reputable dog breeder with a litter of the breed you are interested in.
 Often, a good breeder will have a waiting list for puppies.
-If you aren’t patient, you may be tempted to buy a puppy from a pet store.
+You may be tempted to buy a puppy from a pet store if you aren’t patient.
 However, many pet store puppies come from puppy mills and have genetic health defects, bad temperaments, or other problems.
 It is usually safest to buy a puppy directly from the breeder.

 Get An Older Dog

 If you are interested in an older dog, you may want to visit your local animal shelter or call a breed rescue.
-These groups evaluate the dogs’ health and temperament before adopting them out.
+These groups evaluate the dogs’ health and temperament before adopting them.

-Once you narrow down the breed choices and choose the right dog breed for you, don’t get too relaxed.
+Once you narrow down the breed choices and choose the right dog breed, don’t get too relaxed.
 After all, you still have one more important decision to make, what to name your new companion!